-While I was at Microsoft, I participated on a committee chaired by Kevin Johnson (who at the time was leading Worldwide Sales, Marketing and Services).
+While I was at Microsoft, I participated on a committee chaired by Kevin Johnson (who at the time was leading Worldwide Sales, Marketing, and Services).
 As most of you know, Kevin Johnson is now the CEO of Starbucks.
 Our committee worked for several months to improve the efficiency and effectiveness of Microsoft’s account teams.
 The principal goal was to return time back to the field sales force so that we could spend more time with our customers and partners.

-At the time, on average, only 1/3 of the field’s time was being spent with customers and partner – the remainder was internally focused.
-Over the course of the project, we examined communication habits, meeting structure, the resource request process and the systems and tools that supported the account teams.
+At the time, on average, only 1/3 of the field’s time was being spent with customers and partners – the remainder was internally focused.
+Over the course of the project, we examined communication habits, meeting structure, the resource request process, and the systems and tools that supported the account teams.
 We came out with a broad list of recommendations to produce an end-to-end approach to increasing the time available to spend with customers and partners.

 We need to continually improve our communication habits – This week I wanted to share the recommendations we made for improving email efficiency.
 Next week I’ll share the recommendations for meeting structure and etiquette.

 • Keep the message simple, clear, and concise.

 • When sending an e-mail, only include those involved in the discussion or decision and include them on the “To” line (not the “Cc” line).